romibi/Adafruit-TPA2016-Library/README.md

 This is a library for the Adafruit TPA2016D2 Class D Amplifier Breakout

+This branch contains the wiringPi version of the library (for Raspberry Pi)!
+For the Arduino version check out the [master](https://github.com/adafruit/Adafruit-TPA2016-Library/tree/master) branch!

 Pick one up today in the adafruit shop!
 ------> http://www.adafruit.com/products/1712